jameschen00/SikuliGuide2012/README.md

 **BE AWARE:** at time of coming into existence late 2011, this was work in progress.
 So there might be any bug or inconvenience.
-<br />Feel free,to post a comment here.
+<br />Feel free, to post a comment here.
 I will try to help you.

 Usage out of the box
 --------------------